Come Together at Temple Sinai

 Help lead our young family programming and encourage involvement

 Live the Jewish calendar joyously at every age and stage of life.
-In a congregation that sings and celebrates together, our meaningful services enjoy strong lay participation that includes using our own siddur.
-Our dynamic and innovative festival services include elements of drama, music, poetry and prayer that aim to deepen our connection to Judaism and each other.
+In a congregation that sings and celebrates together, our meaningful services enjoy strong lay participation, using our own siddur.
+Our dynamic and innovative festival services include elements of drama, music, poetry and prayer, which deepen our connection to Judaism and to each other.

 Be Inspired